-As for monotonicity, we describe in this section our procedures for testing convexity.
-Besides the simple test proposed in Section \ref{sec:asymp} we will propose an alternative approach based on the $\ell_2$-distance between the empirical estimator and the convex least-squares estimator of the empirical p.m.f. studied in (\citealp{DUROT2013282}).
+As for monotonicity, we describe procedures specifically tailored for testing convexity.
+Once again, we proceed by first specifying the results of Section \ref{sec:tests} for $k=2$ and, subsequently, applying the knot selection method to an alternative testing approach based on the $\ell_2$-distance between the empirical estimator and its convex projection proposed in \cite{DUROT2013282}.